 I graduated from Washington University with a master degree in Information Management and from UMSL in Education Administration.
-In 2001 I was employed by Saint Louis Public Schools as a computer teacher and later as an instructional coach.
-Currently I am pursuing a PhD in Education Technology, focusing on Computer Supported Collaborative Learning and also doing research assistantship related to the TLC lab at UMSL.
+In 2001 I was employed by Saint Louis Public Schools as a computer teacher and later as an academic instructional coach.
+Currently I am pursuing a PhD in Education focusing on educational practices.
 I was the 2006 Saint Louis Public School "Teacher of the Year" and Emerson Electric "Teaching for Excellence" recipient.
-The "Global Classroom Initiative" and "Virtual Professional Learning Community," are two research studies that I recently designed and implemented and which I am sharing and presenting at various educational conferences.
+The "Global Classroom Initiative" and "Virtual Professional Learning Community," are two research studies that I designed and implemented and which I presented at various national and international conferences.
 Additionally, I am also a FIRST Lego League State Championship Judge, a calling that makes me admire students' creativity, innovativeness and passion for scientific inquiry.
 Besides academics, my great passion consists in traveling, art, nature, and cultural explorations.

-SLPS AICs develop teachers who can serve the whole child, create equitable classrooms and schools, and provide students with learning experiences so they will graduate and be college and career ready.
+SLPS Academic Instructional Coaches (AICs) develop teachers who can serve the whole child, create equitable classrooms and schools, and provide students with learning experiences so they will graduate and be college and career ready.

 WHAT IS AN AIC?

 Each Title I school has an Academic Instructional Coach (AIC).
 They function in an academic support role, as a member of your school leadership team.
 School Leadership Teams are made up of the Principal, the Assistant Principal (if your school has one, which is based on enrollment numbers), and the AIC.
 The team works together to ensure a high-quality education for every single SLPS child.

 AICs are NOT evaluative; they are a support role!